podrain/podrain-legacy/README.md

 - All podcast data is stored in your browser, no need to sign up for a service
 - Respects privacy, doesn't track your listening habits
 - Optionally store audio files offline for an uninterrupted listening experience
-- Back up all your podcast data to a cloud server (including queues, current progress of episodes, etc.) using CouchDB
+- Easily back up all your podcast data to a file

 ## Requirements
 Two things are needed to use Podrain, which are: